-The Blue/Green Infrastructure Plan provides a holistic "living with water" approach involving blue (water) and green (plant-based) elements to "keep Miami Beach above water".
+The BGSI Plan provides a holistic "living with water" approach involving blue (water) and green (plant-based) elements.
 Many of the proposed elements will become fundamental components for all new development projects, including new projects in North Beach.
-Elements range from green stormwater infrastructure such as vegetation, dunes, and soils to treat and reduce stormwater flows to blue stormwater infrastructure that temporarily store and treat stormwater.
-The resiliency benefits to the CRA, aside from the obvious flooding mitigation, include better air quality, biodiversity, and urban heat island mitigation.
+Elements range from green stormwater infrastructure such as green roofs, bioswales, vegetation selection, dunes, suspended pavement and structural soils to treat, hold, and reduce stormwater flows to blue stormwater infrastructure that temporarily store and treat stormwater.
+The resilience benefits to the CRA, aside from the obvious flooding mitigation, include better air quality, biodiversity, and urban heat island mitigation.

-CRA funds may be used to bolster the Blue/Green infrastructure and climate change efforts by targeting public spaces, existing Class C commercial and office structures, historic properties, and single-family residences within the following Redevelopment Goals: Economic Development, Resiliency & Infrastructure, Neighborhood Character, Quality of Life, and Leveraging Resources.
+CRA funds may be used to bolster the BGSI infrastructure and climate change efforts by targeting public spaces, existing Class C commercial and office structures, historic properties, and single-family residences within the following Redevelopment Goals: Economic Development, Resilience & Infrastructure, Neighborhood Character, Quality of Life, and Leveraging Resources.